Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Discussion

 \subsection{Re-establishing the radio emission after the propeller}

-One key piece that we have to discuss is how a neutron star, that enters the propeller phase to experience effective spin-down, can exit this phase again in order to be observed as a radio-loud object; this is a crucial requirement, given that we wish to to possibly explain the radio detection of \gleam .
+One key piece that we have to discuss is how a neutron star, that enters the propeller phase to experience effective spin-down, can exit this phase again in order to be observed as a radio-loud object; this is a crucial requirement, given that we need to explain the radio detection of \gleam\, and \mtp.
 As briefly mentioned in \S \ref{sec:fallback_scenario}, the transition from the propeller to the ejector phase can be naturally explained by an abrupt drop in the accretion rate.
 As a result, the magnetospheric radius would move beyond the light cylinder, providing the condition for the radio emission to be reactivated.

+Several factors could play a role in causing such a drop in the accretion flow.
+For example, since magnetars are very active young neutron stars that undergo outburst and flaring episodes \citep{CotiZelati2018, Esposito2021}, the energy released in such events could cause the disk to unbind or be completely disrupted.
+This would subsequently stop accretion and radio emission could be reinstated.

-One possible explanation for a significant drop in the accretion flow could be simply that the fallback disk runs out of matter.
+Another explanation could be simply that the fallback disk runs out of matter.
 During the propeller phase the material that reaches the magnetospheric radius is ejected due to the centrifugal barrier.
-If the ejected material posses a velocity superior to the escape velocity, it will become unbound from the system; otherwise it will fall back and be reprocessed inside the accretion disk.
+If the ejected material possesses a velocity superior to the escape velocity, it will become unbound from the system; otherwise it will fall back and is reprocessed inside the accretion disk.
 As the matter feeding the disk from the supernova fallback is not replenished, if the propeller is efficient at unbinding matter from the system, we expect the accretion disk to eventually be completely consumed \citep[see for example][]{Eksi2005, Romanova2005}.